Skip to content

 Step 5: Review and deploy

-The final page will give you a summary of the campaign you’ve just designed.
-Confirm all the relevant details and click Launch Campaign to enable it for sending.
+The final section summarizes the campaign you designed.
+Confirm all relevant details and select Launch Campaign.